Blog

 PHP was originally created to support synchronous development, so most PHP developers are used to writing only synchronous code with the language.
 Prefork with either mod_php with Apache or php-fpm with either Apache or Nginx.

-There are two types of API calls; synchronous calls, which must be completed before code execution resumes on the API; and asynchronous calls, which do not pause code execution on the API — instead issuing a "callback" when the call is completed.
+Synchronous calls must be completed before code execution resumes on the API.
+Asynchronous calls, which do not pause code execution on the API, issue a "callback" when the call is completed.

 Yes.
 Because asynchronous processing enables the management and completion of more than one task at a time, you can dramatically boost PHP performance by using it instead of synchronous PHP.